dvdfrnz/GASSheetsCollector/README.md

 ### Step 2: Create Clasp File

 In order to create your own environment you need to add a ".clasp.json" in your Project directory.
 From this file Clasp will draw any information necessary for syncing changes to your Drive.

+> In the forseable future clasp-env will be used!

 Setup your Clasp ".clasp.json" File in your Project Directory and add the followin code:

 ```json
 {